City Year’s six areas of impact

 Ultimately, the expansion of our value proposition to six areas of impact is an intentional effort, rooted in what we’ve learned over many years, helping to create the conditions for all young people to learn, develop, and meet their potential.

-We believe a combination of direct supports for students, AmeriCorps members and professional educators, combined with talent pathways for young people, strengthens and diversifies our workforce and communities.
+We believe a combination of direct supports for students, AmeriCorps members and professional educators, combined with talent pathways for young people, strengthens our workforce, civic life and communities.

-More than half of City Year’s alumni currently work in the education sector, and we are expanding teacher pathways designed to help the profession become more equitable, diverse and stable.
+More than half of City Year’s alumni currently work in the education sector, and we are expanding teacher pathways designed to make it more accessible and affordable to enter the profession.
 City Year and our partners also help to provide communities with skilled young adults across a wide range of professions, as many alums chose to remain in the city where they served as corps members, contributing to local economies and civic life.

-City Year advocates evidence-based policies that create thriving learning environments in our most systemically under-resourced schools; promotes school design innovations that improve teaching and learning for everyone in the schoolhouse; and helps to expand access to national service.
-Through these areas of impact, City Year can better contribute to meaningful, sustainable system-level change.
+City Year advocates evidence-based policies that create thriving learning environments in our most under-resourced schools; promotes school design innovations that improve teaching and learning for everyone in the schoolhouse; and helps to expand access to national service.
+Through these areas of impact, City Year can better contribute to meaningful, sustainable change and continuous improvement.

 Connect with us to learn more about City Year or consider applying to serve with us.